olmstead/samples/puzzle/README.md

 Persistence
 ------------
 Data persistence is implemented using the Doctrine ODM to connect to a MongoDB store.
+Monogo was a good fit as the data stored does not require complex relationships and it made for rapid development without the need to version schemas.

-Image files are stored using Amazon S3 and are served to mobile devices via the cloud.
+Image files are stored at Amazon S3 on upload and are served to mobile devices via the cloud which means the app server only needs to serve up data.

 Security
 ---------